vercel/next.js/examples/with-nhost-auth-realtime-graphql/README.md

-# Auth & realtime GraphQL example using Next.js and Nhost
+# Auth & Realtime GraphQL Example Using Next.js and Nhost

 This example showcases Next.js as the frontend using [Nhost](https://nhost.io/) as the backend.